TheGirlThatLived/NarrowOne_Customizations/listOfDemands.md

 #### Melee
 - [ ] Light Poke weapons are overpowered (poosting and Heavy Blade-comparable damage). (https://discord.com/channels/519477170964267008/1220853547030155395/1280691861291401246)
   - [ ] Add massive cooldown for simply missing a target (similar to Light Blunt)? - then 90-180 poost remains purely for parkour sake (reaching edges), but it can't be spammed to escape fights for scum a flag.
 Might need a deploy delay too, to make up for Heavy Poke's charging animation and thus making them both more equal to each other.
+- [ ] Heavy Blade: I like Light Blunts very much for how they punish missed swings by longer cooldown animation, and rewards sequential hits greatly.
+Heavy Blade feels boring in comparison, but if swing charging was a thing for extra damage/stun, but without Heavy Blunt's movement slow-down while charged - it'd reward better timings instead of just mashing attack button.
 - [ ] Heavy Poke weapons need rebalance. (https://discord.com/channels/519477170964267008/1192179212161908817/11921792121619088170)
 - [ ] Heavy Blunt with +3 ATK and more should have the ability to completely stun someone in place for a whole second.
 - [ ] Frying Pan to make a different hit sound (optionally to also play this hitsound to damaged player) (https://www.myinstants.com/en/instant/tf2-frying-pan/)